 Integrate them into your digital workspace by setting up their company email as soon as possible and preparing their designated task board, such as Asana or Monday.
 Whilst they won't have whole projects to work on during their first week, assign your new hire training exercises and tasks to complete via this platform to give them a chance to acclimatise to it before they start completing any important projects.

 Extend your onboarding process

 One of the biggest mistakes employers make is deciding on the length of an onboarding process.
-Most organisations only focus their onboarding efforts on the first week, but with around half of new hires leaving their place of employment within the first 4 months,
+Around half of new hires leave their place of employment within the first 4 months, yet most organisations only focus their onboarding efforts on the first week!

 This initial period is crucial to the success and longevity of a hire, so ensure you’re setting yourself up for hiring success and extend your onboarding process.
 A lengthy onboarding doesn’t have to hinder your new starter’s progress by preventing them from getting truly stuck into the role.
 It just means extending the amount of time in which you offer support to them, such as regular check-ins or frequent training follow ups.